Adjusted chi-square test for degree-corrected block models: Consistency

 Compared with likelihood ratio (LR) tests~\cite{Yan_2014, wang2017}, our approach is more general since LR tests require a specific alternative model to compare with (often another SBM or DCSBM), while in goodness-of-fit testing, only the null has to be specified.
 In addition, rigorous results on LR tests, such as~\cite{wang2017}, often work with a computationally intractable version of the test where the label parameter $z$ is marginalized by summing over $K^n$ possibilities.
-In practice, these tests are often implemented by approximating the sum via variational inference for which the theoretical guarantees do not extend.
-We discuss another approximate implementation in Section~\ref{sec:methods} and compare with it in simulations.
+In practice, these tests are often implemented by approximating the sum via variational inference or plugging-in parameter estimates obtained by a community detection algorithm into the complete likelihood, as we discuss in details in Section~\ref{sec:methods} and compare with in simulations.
+Although, the theory in \cite{wang2017} extends, in the case of SBM, to these approximations if the community detection algorithm is consistent, it is unclear whether the guarantees further extend to the DCSBM.

 A pseudo-LR approach with rigorous guarantees is developed in~\cite{ma2018}.
-As in~\cite{wang2017}, the focus there, too, is on model selection and comparing DCSBM models, specifying both the null and alternative models, in contrast to \cac tests.
-Our approach is comparable to that of~\cite{ma2018} when applied sequentially for model selection, but \cac family of tests are computationally more efficient: (1) Computing the test statistic of~\cite{ma2018} has $O(n^2)$ computational complexity, whereas due to the column compression, we require only $O(M)$ where $M$ is the number of edges.
+As in~\cite{wang2017}, the focus there, too, is on model selection and comparing DCSBM models, specifying both the null and alternative models, in contrast to NAC tests.
+Our approach is comparable to that of~\cite{ma2018} when applied sequentially for model selection, but NAC family of tests are computationally more efficient: (1) Computing the test statistic of~\cite{ma2018} has $O(n^2)$ computational complexity, whereas due to the column compression, we require only $O(M)$ where $M$ is the number of edges.
 (2) \cite{ma2018} creates new labels by binary segmentation, but we save time by reusing the labels estimated by the community detection algorithm.
 In addition, their consistency results are based on the assumption that the community detection algorithm merges the true communities when it underfits and splits them when it overfits.
 However, our test only imposes the mild assumption that connectivity parameters are distinguishable among communities, allowing it to be compatible with many community detection algorithms.

 As for the degree requirement, our method only requires $\nu_n \gtrsim \log n$, similar to model selection approaches in~\cite{ma2018, le2015estimating, Chen2018}, and slightly better than those of~\cite{Li2020_ECV, wang2017} that require $\nu_n/\log n \to \infty$.
 In contrast, the spectral goodness-of-fit test~\cite{bickel2016, Lei2016} has a much more severe requirement ($\nu_n \gg n^{1/2}$) as discussed earlier.